MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 reboot
 ```

 NOTE: The last field in an fstab entry tells the system what order to check that filesystem during boot.
 0 tells the system to skip the check, 1 tells the system which entry to check first, and 2 is for other entries (checks in listed order).
-I originally set the /var entry to 2, but the system kept hanging during boot so I changed it to 0 and now there are no problems
+I originally set the /var entry to 2, but the system kept hanging during boot.
+I changed it to 0 and now there are no problems.

 # Sensor (Forward Node)